kashw2/My-Brain/SES/Introduction.md

 An example of the above is:
 - When a local community (Usually an **External Stakeholder**) in times of need requests the assistance of the SES, this transitions them to a **Client**.
-- When QPS is searching f
+- When QPS is searching for a missing person and enlists the help of the SES, this transitions them to a **Client**.

+---
+## Structure

+Comprised of volunteers and paid staff.

+1) State
+2) Region
+3) Area
+4) Unit
+5) Group

+---

+### Roles within organisation

+## Notes

+- Involved in many types of disasters and emergency